 5. Sign the Contract

-The next step is signing a contract to finalize the agreement.
-Carefully review the document to confirm it includes all agreed terms, like the purchase price, contingencies, and financing details.
-You may want to have a lawyer check for discrepancies or unclear terms to protect your long-term interests.
+Once you've chosen your property, the next step is signing a contract to formalize the agreement.
+Carefully review the document to confirm it includes all agreed terms: purchase price, contingencies, and financing details.
+A real estate attorney can review for discrepancies or unclear language.

-With Liberation Ranches, this means providing earnest money—escrowed to the title company—and loan application fees via cashier’s check or money order.
+With Liberation Ranches, the process works like this: at signing, you'll provide earnest money (held in escrow by the title company) along with a loan application fee, both via cashier's check or money order.

-The title company will review the contract and survey before issuing a title commitment.
-Ensure the title policy guarantees the property is free from past claims or liens, especially if the land is for investment or in a flood zone.
-At the same time, the contract and your financials are submitted to a residential mortgage loan originator (RMLO) for a credit check and income review.
-If you qualify, the RMLO will send a loan disclosure for your signature, outlining preliminary loan terms and estimated closing costs.
+From there, the title company reviews the contract and survey before issuing a title commitment.
+The title policy ensures the property is free from past claims or liens.
+Simultaneously, your financial documents are submitted to a residential mortgage loan originator (RMLO) for a credit check and income review.
+If you qualify, the RMLO sends a loan disclosure outlining preliminary loan terms and estimated closing costs.

-It’s important to note that signing the loan disclosures and securing the title commitment does not guarantee approval.
-Additional underwriting and verification steps must be completed before final approval.
+Keep in mind that signing loan disclosures and receiving a title commitment does not guarantee final approval.
+Additional underwriting steps are required before closing is confirmed.

 6. Close on the Land